FireFather/fire/docs/README.md

 Search loop: search.{h,cpp} (you didn’t paste this one, but the rest makes its interfaces clear)

-## Classic iterative deepening with a TT, a staged move picker, NNUE evaluation, and quiescence.
+## classic iterative deepening with a TT, a staged move picker, NNUE evaluation, and quiescence.
 The surrounding code has support for

 ProbCut (a verification-style fast cutoff on promising captures)